This article was updated on Oct. 4, 2018.

 New hires want to feel as though they have made the right decision.
 What they know about the job, after all, only comes through a position description and some interviews.
 HR often takes a step back in the process and lets managers take over because they have the greatest influence on whether the onboarding process is effective.
 They are the ones who create the training plans and set initial goals, so the relationship they form with the new hire lays the groundwork for a successful tenure.

 This is especially true for millennial hires.
-As reported by Forbes in 2014, their need to connect at a personal level is particularly high.
+As reported by Forbes, it is critical for them to connect at a personal level.
 No matter what, the process must be strong because, as reported by SHRM, 15 percent of respondents said that the "lack of an effective onboarding process contributed to their decision to quit."

 Beat Back Bewilderment

 Taking employees beyond the first few days is also important.
-In a survey by Intuit, 76 percent of new workers say that, if they're going to get up-to-speed quickly and start contributing, they need on-the-job training.
+Many workers require on-the-job training.
 In other words, they want to know exactly what you expect them to do today, tomorrow and beyond.
-If you use your onboarding program to orient new employees and handle the adminstrative steps before they start, the manager will have more time to dedicate to ensuring they understand their role and feel invested in the organization, as well.
+If you use your onboarding program to orient new employees and handle the administrative steps before they start, the manager will have more time to dedicate to ensuring they understand their role and feel invested in the organization, as well.

 HR must, therefore, work with managers well before a new hire comes on board to devise a plan that will take the employee through, not only the first few days, but through the first six months to a year.
-The onboarding process should be deliberate and "last at least one year to ensure high retention," according to the Society for Human Resource Management (SHRM) report on onboarding.
+The onboarding process should be deliberate and "last at least one year to ensure high retention," according to the SHRM report on onboarding.

 Return on Investment